naofireblade/homebridge-weather-plus/README.md

 The **displayName** parameter is *optional* and sets the CurrentConditons accessory's name.
 The default is "Now".

 The **displayNameForecast** parameter is *optional* and sets the Forecast accessories name.
-If the **forecast** parameter is present, then the names of the forecasts are prefixed with the **displayNameForecast** parameter.
+If the **forecast** parameter is present, then the names of the forecasts are prefixed with the displayNameForecast parameter.

-The **EveWeatherEmu** parameter is *optional*.
-By default, **Current Observations** is implemented as a standard Temperature service with added characteristics, so that at least temperature is visible also in Apple Home.
-If you use Elgato Eve, you may prefer the emulation of Elgato Eve Weather accessory, in which temperature, pressure and humidity are presented together as a combo accessory.
-In this case, set this parameter to **true**.
-Note that this will cause the accessory to appear as incompatible in Apple Home.
+The **currentObservations** parameter is *optional* and sets how the 3 current observations temperature, humidity and pressure are displayed.
+You can choose one of these 2 options:

+- "eve" (this combines all 3 values into one row in the eve app but shows nothing in the Apple Home app)
+- "normal" (default, this shows all 3 values in a seperate row in the eve app and shows the temperature in the Apple Home app)

 The **fakegatoParameters** parameter is *optional*.
 By default, history is persisted on filesystem.
 You can pass your own parameters to *fakegato-history* module using this paramter, in order to change the location of the persisted file or use GoogleDrive persistance.
 See https://github.com/simont77/fakegato-history#file-system and https://github.com/simont77/fakegato-history#google-drive for more info. **IMPORTANT NOTE:** Do not modify the parameter for the fakegato internal timer.